New staff essentials

 The Pure Research Management System is also the system through which you will record and manage your research publications, applications and awards.
 View more information on Pure RMS and other research systems and support at the Research Hub.
 For easy-to-use support tools and FAQs, go to the Research Hub Wiki.

-Pay and timesheets
+Pay and personal details

 As a Macquarie staff member you have access to a wide range of staff benefits such as flexible working options, development support, free access to online news publications and discounts on health insurance.